 Also in this we again reverted to using cycle time rather than number of deployments per day as this is a non aggregated view of data.

 Sorting is provided on every column so that it becomes easier for you to find anomalies for eg largest deployments, highest recovery time, highest lead time or cycle time..

 You can also see the details of a deployment by clicking on the deployment date.

 We believe that through this initial step that we have taken teams who want to keep challenging themselves will be able to take data backed decisions and will be able to iterate quickly and confidently.

 Let us know what you think about the design and our redesign process in the comments below.
 Also, if you have suggestions related to this feature do reach out to us..

-- Do not design data visualizations for the sake of it, make sure they answer the users’ questions.
+- Do not design data visualisations for the sake of it, make sure they answer the users’ questions.

 - Charts are best suited for trend analysis and anomaly detection.

-- Identifying a relevant graphical representation(bar graph, line/area chart .etc) is a key starting point while working with data visualization.
+- Identifying a relevant graphical representation(bar graph, line/area chart .etc) is a key starting point while working with data visualisation.